 Individual mobility is becoming ever more popular and there are plenty of options in Dublin if you want to go that route (and I don’t just mean walking!).
-You can go the staple route of hiring a car (see our guide to renting a car in Ireland), but there are also pick-up-and-go bikes available for hire across the city for a small fee.
+You can go the staple route of renting a car in Dublin, but there are also pick-up-and-go bikes available for hire across the city for a small fee.
 And of course, you can always just jump in a taxi (Uber is available in Dublin).

 4. Getting from the airport to the city

 As someone who has taken many different airport-to-city transfers in the past, I know a poor operation when I see one!
 But Dublin’s Airlink Express is definitely in the upper-tier.
 Frequent, comfortable and largely hassle-free, it’ll whisk you from the airport to the city centre in around 30 minutes (depending on traffic).